 Risk : Failure to collect outstanding rates and charges leading to cashflow issues within the current year.

+cashflow issues with in the current year.

-Consequence Likelihood Rating
+Consequence equence Likelihood Rating

 Moderate Likely Medium

 Action/Strategy

 Ensure debt collections are rigorously maintained.

-With a current collection rate for the financial year of 95.20% (compared to 93.88% last year), the City continues to effectively implement its rate collection strategy.
+21. With a current collection rate for the financial year of 95.20% (compared to 93.88% last year), the City continues to effectively implement its rate collection strategy.